dk8moore/dr-website/README.md

 # Django + React SaaS Boilerplate

-This project is a boilerplate for building SaaS applications with Django and React, featuring real-time notifications using Django Channels and WebSockets, SSL support for development.
+This project is a boilerplate for building SaaS applications with Django and React, featuring real-time notifications using Django Channels and WebSockets, SSL support for development, backend and frontend critical testing.

 ## Requirements